 - a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur?
-Due to existing and proposed vegetation, no light or glare anticipated. - b.
+What time of day would it mainly - occur?
+Typical use of interior and exterior lights for a single family home. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
-No - c.
+No interference with views. - c.
 What existing off-site sources of light or glare may affect your proposal?
-None - d.
-Proposed measures to reduce or control light and glare impacts, if any: None
+Existing residential street lighting has no affect on this proposal. - d.
+Proposed measures to reduce or control light and glare impacts, if any: Light and glare mitigation is not required for this project.